openaps/AndroidAPSdocs/docs/EN/Configuration/Config-Builder.md

 * red X: delete
 * blue arrow: duplicate

-If you make any changes to your profile, make sure, you are editing the correct profile (in profile tab there is not always shown the actual profile beeing used - e.g. if you made a profile switch by using the profile tab on homescreen it may differ from the profile actually shown in profile tab as there is no connection between these.
+If you make any changes to your profile, make sure, you are editing the correct profile.
+In profile tab there is not always shown the actual profile beeing used - e.g. if you made a profile switch by using the profile tab on homescreen it may differ from the profile actually shown in profile tab as there is no connection between these.

 #### Clone profile switch